Jokendo-collab/zebrafish_T2T/README.md

 ## Three strategy assembly
 - [ ] Run the standard verkko assembly using F2 ONT and PacBio data: It will give us the assembly blocks that are phased from HiFi and ONT alone
-- [ ] Build strain specific k-mers, you'd need to merge each set of 3 strains and subtract that merge from the excluded one
+- [ ] Build strain specific k-mers, you'd need to merge each set of 3 strains and subtract that merge from the excluded one as shown below
 ```bash
 # AB only
 meryl output AB.only.meryl difference [ difference [ difference AB.k21.meryl TL.k21.meryl ] TU.k21.meryl ] WIK.k21.meryl